Uterine Fibroids (cont.)

 What are the usual ways of diagnosing uterine fibroids?

 Uterine fibroids are diagnosed by pelvic exam and even more commonly by ultrasound.
 Often, a pelvic mass cannot be determined to be a fibroid on pelvic exam alone, and ultrasound is very helpful in differentiating it from other conditions such as ovarian tumors.
 MRI and CT scans can also play a role in diagnosing fibroids, but ultrasound is the simplest, cheapest, and best technique for imaging the pelvis.
-Occasionally, when trying to determine if a fibroid is present in the uterine cavity (endometrial cavity), a hysterosalpingogram (HSG) is done.
-In this procedure, an ultrasound exam is done while contrast fluid is injected into the uterus from the cervix.
-The fluid within is visualized in the endometrial cavity and can outline any masses that are inside, such as submucosal fibroids.
+Occasionally, when trying to determine if a fibroid is present in the uterine cavity (endometrial cavity), a hysterosonogram (HSG) is done.
+In this procedure, an ultrasound exam is done while contrast fluid is injected into the uterus through the cervix.
+The fluid within the endometrial cavity can help outline any masses that are inside, such as submucosal fibroids.

 What is the treatment for uterine fibroids?